Branding

 • Paperbacks

-The books must have been published during the previous calendar year (and up to the day of the current deadline), and can’t be self-promotional.
+The books must have been published within the previous calendar year (2025) and up to the submission deadline (13 February 2026).

-The jury will judge the design of the books’ front and back covers.
+The jury will judge only the front and back cover design of each book.

 Files to prepare

-Place the books in an envelope and post it to European Design’s Greek office (to arrive no later than February 23rd, 2024).
+Place the materials in an envelope or box and send them to the European Design Greek office.
+Deliveries must arrive no later than 20 February 2026.

 Included